tinkerbell/tinkerbell.org/content/setup/local-with-vagrant/_index.md

 $ vagrant up worker
 ```

-If using VirtualBox, the worker shows up in a UI.
+I using VirtualBox, the worker shows up in a UI.
 If you followed all the steps
 correctly, Tinkerbell will netboot a custom AlpineOS and you will see a login screen.
 This OS runs in RAM, so any changes you make won't be persisted between reboots.